Class of 2006

 Wendy Elrod Reynolds, MSN'06, is a family nurse practitioner at Nashville Gastrointestinal Associates (2020).

-Priscilla Simms-Roberson, MSN’06, received the Harold Love Outstanding Community Service Award from the Tennessee Higher Education Commission in May 2020, and was named to the board of the Tennessee Chapter of the International Association of Forensic Nursing in December.
-She presented “Pursuit of Knowledge: A Study of Sexual Assault Nurse Examiner Knowledge of Human Immunodeficiency Virus and Non-occupational Post-exposure Prophylaxis Evidence-based Practice Guidelines,” in September 2019 at the International Conference on Forensic Nursing Science and Practice.
-Priscilla was named Outstanding Nursing Faculty Member for the 2017-18 school year at University of Tennessee at Chattanooga, where she is assistant professor and Kay Chitty Chair in the MSN program, and nursing coordinator at Partnership Rape Crisis Center.
+Priscilla Simms-Roberson, MSN'06, received the Harold Love Outstanding Community Service Award from the Tennessee Higher Education Commission in May 2020, and was named to the board of the Tennessee Chapter of the International Association of Forensic Nursing in December.
+She presented "Pursuit of Knowledge: A Study of Sexual Assault Nurse Examiner Knowledge of Human Immunodeficiency Virus and Non-occupational Post-exposure Prophylaxis Evidence-based Practice Guidelines," in September 2019 at the International Conference on Forensic Nursing Science and Practice.
+Priscilla was named Outstanding Nursing Faculty Member for the 2017-18 school year at University of Tennessee at Chattanooga, where she is assistant professor and Kay Chitty Chair in the Master's of Science in Nursing program, and nursing coordinator at Partnership Rape Crisis Center.
 She developed a new undergraduate elective course titled "Introduction to Forensic Nursing," and taught it for the first time in fall 2018.
-She received her doctor of nursing practice in 2016 from UTC and founded the state's first domestic violence examiner program.
+Priscilla received her doctor of nursing practice in 2016 from UTC and founded the state's first domestic violence examiner program.

 Julie Stembridge, MSN'06, was interviewed by Online FNP Programs about her career as a certified nurse-midwife.
 She is on staff at WakeMed Physician Practices in Raleigh, North Carolina (2018).